When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Results

 \textbf{RQ3}: \textit{How does user trust recalibrate or erode with repeated exposure to misleading explanations over time?} While prior analyses treat tasks as static, trust in AI is inherently dynamic: users may adapt, habituate, or desensitize to persuasive framing as they accumulate exposure to adversarial explanations.

 \textbf{Short-term effect.} Trust in each task is primarily driven by whether the current explanation is adversarial or benign.
-As shown in the OLS results (Table~\ref{tab:shortterm-combined} (a)), users report significantly higher trust when the current task is benign than when it is adversarial ($\bar{T}=4.75$ vs.\ $4.38$; $\beta=0.37$, $p<.001$), regardless of the previous task condition.
-Neither the main effect of the previous task nor its interaction with the current task is statistically significant ($\beta=0.01$, $\beta=-0.02$).
-Pairwise Welch’s \textit{t}-tests (Table~\ref{tab:shortterm-combined} (b)) further confirm that, for both adversarial and benign current tasks, trust scores do not differ based on the previous task condition ($p=0.83$, $p=0.98$).
-These findings indicate that trust is primarily shaped by the framing of the current explanation, with minimal short-term carryover from prior tasks.
+OLS results (Table~\ref{tab:shortterm-combined}) show users report significantly higher trust when the current task is benign than when it is adversarial ($\beta=0.37$, $p<.001$), regardless of the previous task condition.
+Neither the main effect of the previous task ($\beta=0.01$) nor its interaction with the current task ($\beta=-0.02$) is statistically significant.
+These findings indicate trust is primarily shaped by the framing of the current explanation, with minimal short-term carryover from prior tasks.